 I was instantly intrigued and looked for flamenco classes but didn't find any.
 A couple of years went by.

 Flamenco remained on my mind.

 I knew I needed to get myself to Spain.

-I wanted to keep learning flamenco.
 I wanted to keep going to Spain, but it made no practical sense to me.
 What’s the point?
 You could never do flamenco professionally.
 You started too late, I kept telling myself.
 And you don’t fit in.